WICG/view-transitions/explainer.md

 The default animations are as follows:

-- The `::image(incoming)` animates _from_ opacity 0 with a fill-mode of `both`.
+- `::page-transition-image-incoming` animates _from_ opacity 0.
-- The `::image(outgoing)` animates _to_ opacity 0 with a fill-mode of `both`.
+- `::page-transition-image-outgoing` animates _to_ opacity 0.
 - If an element exists in both Page-A and Page-B, a transform animation takes its container from Page-A size/transform to Page-B size/transform.
+Otherwise the element will remain in its final position.

+All animations use a fill-mode of `both`.

 The styles to apply these animations will be dynamically added to the UA stylesheet, and removed once the transition is complete.

 - Open question: What are the default durations and easings?
 - Open question: Are the generated keyframes usable outside the UA stylesheet?
 If so, what are they called?
-- Open question: I worry that the default scaling animation makes it hard to do animations where both images cross-fade but don't change size, which feels like a common type of transition.
-I think this needs more thought.
 - [Open question](https://github.com/WICG/shared-element-transitions/issues/84): Default animations work well for things which are at least partially in-viewport in both Page-A and Page-B, but it gets tricky if you consider a non-sticky header that scrolled out of view by 1000s of pixels.
 - [Open question](https://github.com/WICG/shared-element-transitions/issues/83): When will the default animation start?
 When the browser would usually first render Page-B?